lmangani/docker-hepswitch/README.md

 ```

 ### Usage
-Use docker-compose to manage the containerïstatus¼š
+Use docker-compose to manage the containerÃ¯statusÂ¼Å¡
 ```sh
 $ docker-compose up
 ```